 16.1.
 In the unlikely event that you have any reason to complain or experience any problems with your holiday whilst away, you must immediately inform our local representative or agent (if we have one) and the supplier of the service(s) in question.
 Any verbal notification must be put in writing and given to our Tour Leader/representative/agent and the supplier concerned (as applicable) as soon as possible.
-If we do not have or you cannot contact our Tour Leader or local representative or agent and any complaint or problem is not resolved to your satisfaction, you must contact us in the UK using the contact details we have provided you with during your tour, giving us full details and a contact number.
+If we do not have or you cannot contact our Tour Leader or local representative or agent and any complaint or problem is not resolved to your satisfaction, you must contact us using the contact details we have provided you with during your trip, giving us full details and a contact number and email address.
 Until we know about a complaint or problem, we cannot begin to resolve it.
 Most problems can be dealt with quickly.
-If you remain dissatisfied, however, you must write to us within 7 days of your return to the UK giving your booking reference and full details of your complaint.
-Only the party leader should write to us .
+If you remain dissatisfied, however, you must write to us within 14 days of the tour end date giving your booking reference and full details of your complaint.
+Only the party leader should contact us .
 For all complaints and claims which do not involve death, personal injury or illness, we regret we cannot accept liability if you fail to notify the complaint or claim entirely in accordance with this clause.

 18. Financial Protection:

-19.1 In accordance with EU Regulation No 2111/2005, we are required to bring to your attention the existence of a “Community list” which contains details of air carriers who are subject to an operating ban to and from the UK.
+19.1 In accordance with UK Regulations (EU) No 2111/2005 (the UK Operating Ban), we are required to bring to your attention the existence of a UK Air Safety List (ASL) which contains details of air carriers who are subject to an operating ban to and from the UK.
 The Air Safety List is available to view at www.caa.co.uk/Data-and-analysis/Safety-and-security/Banned-airlines-list/

 19.2 We are also required to advise you of the actual carrier(s) (or, if the actual carrier(s) is not known, the likely carrier(s)) that will operate your flight(s) at the time of booking.
 Where we are only able to inform you of the likely carrier(s) at the time of booking, we will inform you of the identity of the actual carrier(s) as soon as we become aware of this.
 Any change to the operating carrier(s) after your booking has been confirmed will be notified to you as soon as possible.

 19.3 If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause 9 “Changes and cancellation by us” will apply.
 We are not always in a position at the time of booking to confirm the flight timings which will be used in connection with your flight.
-The flight timings shown in our brochure, on our website and/or detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
+The flight timings shown , on our documentation and/or detailed on your confirmation invoice are for guidance only and are subject to change.
 Flight timings are outside our control.
 They are set by airlines and are subject to various factors including air traffic control restrictions, weather conditions, potential technical problems and the ability of passengers to check in on time.

-19.4 Specific instructions relating to departure and travel arrangements will be sent with your air or other travel tickets approximately 2 weeks before departure.
-You must accordingly check your tickets very carefully immediately on receipt to ensure you have the correct flight times.
-It is possible that flight times may be changed even after tickets have been despatched - we will contact you as soon as possible if this occurs.
+19.4 Specific instructions relating to departure and travel arrangements will be sent with your air or other travel tickets before departure.
+You must check your tickets and travel documentation very carefully immediately on receipt to ensure you have the correct flight times and details.
+It is possible that flight times may be changed even after tickets have been issued and we will contact you as soon as we become aware if this occurs.